esl/MongooseIM/doc/modules/mod_global_distrib.md

 This - along with the dedicated worker process on the receiver's side - ensures that simple cross-datacenter messages between two entities are delivered in their sending order.

 It may happen that a message is rerouted through multiple datacenters (e.g. if the user has reconnected to a different datacenter while the message was already in flight).
-Messages are given a TTL parameter by the source datacenter so that it cannot be rerouted indefinitely.
+Messages are given a TTL parameter by the source datacenter so that they cannot be rerouted indefinitely.
 The TTL is decreased on each reroute.
 Note that in the edge case of multi-datacenter routing, the messages may be received out-of-order at the destination datacenter.